-- Case against contractor for allegedly negligently handling materials on roof which fell on pedestrian.
+- Case against a contractor for allegedly negligently handling materials on a roof, which fell on a pedestrian.

-- Case against parking-management company for placement of traffic control devices in roadway.
+- Case against a parking management company for placement of traffic control devices in the roadway.

-- Case against property owner for alleged insufficient security at event, resulting in fatal shooting.
+- Case against a property owner for alleged insufficient security at an event, resulting in a fatal shooting.

-- Case against golf course for alleged defects in design of golf course, resulting in injury to person on adjoining property.
+- Case against a golf course for alleged defects in the design of the golf course, resulting in injury to a person on adjoining property.

-- Case against real estate agent for alleged error in reporting of square footage of property.
+- Case against a real estate agent for an alleged error in reporting of square footage of a property.

-- Case against real estate agent for alleged error in information in MLS system.
+- Case against a real estate agent for an alleged error in information in MLS system.

-- Case against home inspector for alleged errors in home inspection.
+- Case against a home inspector for alleged errors in a home inspection.

-- Case against attorneys (legal malpractice) for mishandling client’s lawsuit.
+- Case against attorneys (legal malpractice) for mishandling a client’s lawsuit.

-- Case against owner of machinery based on failure of hydraulic line, resulting in bodily injury.
+- Case against an owner of machinery based on the failure of a hydraulic line, resulting in bodily injury.